 You're allowed to sue a credit bureau that doesn't remove disputed errors from your credit report.
 Hopefully, you won't have to go this route, but save copies of everything related to your dispute in case you have to take legal action.

-Get a $0 balance.
+Get a $0 Balance

 Before you pay, draft a pay for delete letter offering to pay the balance in full in exchange for having the item removed from your credit report.
-The creditor or collector may deny your claim but it’s worth a try.
+The creditor or collector may deny your request, but it’s worth a try.

-Settling the debt is also an option, if your creditor agrees, but keep in mind your credit report will reflect that you settled the account.
+Settling the debt also is an option if your creditor agrees, but keep in mind your credit report will reflect that you settled the account.
 A settlement can also hurt your credit score in some cases.

 You’ll have to open up new accounts if all your other accounts were charged off or sent to collection.
 You already may have experienced difficulty trying to get credit with bad marks on your credit report.
 A select few lenders offer credit cards for rebuilding credit.
 Alternatively, save up a few hundred dollars and open a secured credit card.
-Pay your account on time and you’ll get your security deposit back as long as you don't default on the credit card balance.
+You'll receive your security deposit back as long as you don't default on the credit card balance.